 If you have recently lost a loved one as a result of a fatal injury, your life may have been turned upside down emotionally and financially.
 If you consider medical negligence caused or contributed to their death, then you may be able to eligible to claim compensation.

 Although monetary compensation may be the last thing on your mind at the moment, it could help you in many ways.
-First of all, if you are struggling to go to work at the moment, or if your family has lost the main breadwinner, it can provide you with a breathing space from which to start the recovery process.
-Secondly, it will help you to start planning a future without feeling trapped in a situation that you do not want to be in.
+Firstly, if you are struggling to work at the moment, or if your family has lost its main breadwinner, financial compensation can provide you with the breathing space you need to start the recovery process.
+Secondly, it will help you to start the process of planning for the future.

-Before you contact a claims expert, you need to be clear on the circumstances of the fatal injury.
-If a third party was responsible, you will have to assist your legal team to prove the claim.
+If a third party was responsible, we will work with you to gather the evidence necessary to prove negligence occurred, and that this caused the death of your loved one.
 Dates, circumstances, witnesses, injuries, timings, safety precautions; all of these and more will be needed to prove liability against the third party, whether it is an organisation, company or individual.

-You have three years from the date of the fatal injury to make a claim.
-Medical evidence will need to be obtained.
-Your Lawyers will be looking to prove that the other person was totally responsible for the fatal injury and what they did or didn’t do caused the death, due to some form of neglect or irresponsibility.
+You have three years from the date of the fatal injury to make a claim, therefore it is important to act in time, and to allow time for the case to be put together.
+As part of this process, medical evidence will need to be obtained.
+Your Lawyers will be looking to prove that the other person was totally responsible for the fatal injury and what they did (or failed to do) caused the death.

 Don’t worry about the work involved.
-Your Lawyer will be empathic towards your situation.
-They will purely take the facts from you and then you can leave them to deal with the procedure, up until the claim is settled.
+Your Lawyer will support you at every stage of the process.
+They will take the facts from you and then you can leave them to deal with the procedure, up until the claim is settled.

-If you are the husband, wife or close family member of the fatally injured person, then you can commence a claim of behalf of the deceased estate.
+If you are the husband, wife, or close family member of the fatally injured person, then you can commence a claim on behalf of the deceased estate.